Getting Started at Southeast Community College

 Many of these opportunities are provided through partnerships with local high schools.
 Please visit the following websites for further information.

-SENCAP (Southeast Nebraska Career Academy Program) is a partnership with high schools in our 15-county service area. www.southeast.edu/sencap
+The Southeast Nebraska Career Academy Partnership is a partnership with high schools in SCC’s 15-county service area. www.southeast.edu/sencap

-We recommend that prior to registration, students consult with advisors or instructors.
-Advisors help students understand degree requirements and maintain knowledge of transfer articulation agreements, program requirements and regulations.
-They assist students in developing meaningful educational goals that are consistent with personal interests, values and abilities.
-Effective academic advising helps the student identify resources for greater academic success, navigate immediate questions and concerns and helps with future planning.
+It is recommended that prior to registration, students consult with an advisor.
+Advisors help students understand degree requirements and maintain knowledge of transfer articulation agreements, program requirements, and regulations.
+They assist students in developing meaningful educational goals that are consistent with personal interests, values, and abilities.
+Effective academic advising helps the student identify resources for greater academic success, navigate immediate questions and concerns, and help with future planning.

 How to Register for Classes

-Information about registering for classes will be sent to newly declared students.
-The College strongly encourages new students to visit with an advisor in their program.
+Information about registering for classes will be sent to students who are newly declared in a program.

 Returning Students in a Program of Study

-Returning students may register in person at the Registration and Records Office or online using their WebAdvisor account at thehub.southeast.edu.
-For additional help registering, students are encouraged to contact an advisor, go to the Registration and Records Office on campus or contact the Registration and Records Office at: 402-437-2605 or via email firstname.lastname@example.org.
+Returning students may register in person at the Registration & Records Office or online using their SCC account at thehub.southeast.edu.
+For additional help registering, students are encouraged to contact an advisor, go to the Registration & Records Office on campus or contact the Registration & Records Office at 402-437-2605 or via email firstname.lastname@example.org.

-Visiting Students (students who have not applied for admission to the college):
+Visiting Students (students who have not applied for admission to SCC):

-Visiting students may register in person at the Registration and Records Office or online using their WebAdvisor account at thehub.southeast.edu.
-For additional help registering, students can contact the Registration and Records Office at: 402-437-2605 or at email@example.com.
+After completing the online application for Visiting Student status, visiting students may register in person at the Registration & Records Office or online using their SCC account at thehub.southeast.edu.
+For additional help registering, students can contact the Registration & Records Office at 402-437-2605 or at email@example.com.

 Advising for Visiting Students is available through the Discovery Center on campus.
-To contact an Admissions Counselor or make an appointment please call:
+To contact an Advisor or make an appointment please call: